Skip to Content

 Central America is the better choice for those who don’t have much time to travel, those on a tight budget, those who prefer tropical climates, and those who are interested in eco-tourism.

-South America is the better choice for adventure travelers, long-term travelers, nature lovers, city people, and budget travelers.
+South America is a great choice for adventure travelers, long-term travelers, nature lovers, city people, and budget travelers.
 It’s a huge region with something for everyone.

 Central America